 The successful party is responsible for collecting the judgment.
 In many cases, the unsuccessful party will voluntarily pay the amount owing.
 In other cases, the successful party may need to use legal methods to collect the amount owing.

 If you have a Small Claims judgment no steps to enforce the judgment may be taken before the appeal period is over or as long as the terms of the judgment are being complied with.
-Court of Queen’s Bench judgments can be enforced immediately.
+Court of King’s Bench judgments can be enforced immediately.